Park Community Academy - SEND Information Report for Special Educational Needs and Disabilities.

 - Annual Review and reports to parents provide updated assessments and are used to plan next steps of achievement.

-- Individual Education Plans (IEP) and personalised targets are used to assess needs and plan next steps.
+- Pupil's personalised targets are used to assess needs and plan next steps.

 - Use of Early Years and Foundation Stage (EYFS) profile in year R and in year 1 supports children’s development and plans when working within the early learning goals.

 - Every child has a continual record of progress using the BSQ assessment tool.